 Students interested in applying to a program in public health should think carefully about which area they want to specialize in, and then design an appropriate set of pre-professional courses with the assistance of the anthro advisor and a faculty mentor.

-The University of Utah does not have a School of Public Health, but it has a growing program that grants degrees in the field, as described here:
+The University of utah does not have a School of Public Health, but has a growing Public Health program that grants degrees in the field.

 The pre-professional advising office has information on:

-If you are interested in one of these other programs, or in one not listed, please show the anthro advisor
+If you are interested in one of these other programs, or in one not listed, please contact advising.